Begin typing to filter the list

 A digital signature is a value computed with a cryptographic process using a private key and then appended to a data object, thereby digitally signing the data.
 An electronic signature is a mark in an electronic form associated with an electronic document, applied with the intent to sign the document.

 Doodle, Doodle Poll

 A quick, easy, and free software to survey everyone's schedules and coordinate a date and time for a meeting.
 Check it out: https://doodle.com

 Electronic Health Record (EHR)

 A real-time patient health record with access to evidence-based decision support tools that can be used to aid clinician decision-making.
 The EHR can automate and streamline a clinician's workflow, ensuring that all clinical information is communicated.
-It can also prevent delays in response that result in gaps in care.
-The EHR can also support the collection of data for billing, quality management, outcome reporting, and public health disease surveillance and reporting.
+It can also prevent delays in response that result in gaps in care, and support the collection of data for billing, quality management, outcome reporting, and public health disease surveillance and reporting.
 An EHR is considered more comprehensive than the Electronic Medical Record (EMR).
-Reference: http://www.healthit.gov/providers-professionals/electronic-medical-records-emr
+Reference: https://www.healthit.gov/faq/what-electronic-health-record-ehr

 The FAP application is provided by the Minnesota Department of Health (MDH) to monitor infants and toddlers using ASQ forms and letters.
-PH-Doc has the ability to integrate with the FAP database (integrated mode) when both databases are available on the agency’s network.
-This is made available from the FOLLOW ALONG application.
+PH-Doc has the ability to integrate the FAP database ("integrated mode") when both databases are available on the agency’s network.
+This is made available through the FOLLOW ALONG application.
 Integration involves pulling PH-Doc clients into FAP or pushing FAP clients into PH-Doc, auto-synchronizing notes (including ASQ scores) and identifying differences in demographics and address information.